 This is why recovery groups will suggest 30 meetings in 30 days or even 90 meetings in 90 days.
 Anything you do that many times in a row will become your new default behavior.
-Even if you start missing meetings down the road the habit of going to a meetings instead of drinking is now firmly entrenched.
+Even if you start missing meetings down the road, the habit of going to meetings instead of drinking is now firmly entrenched.

 So if you really want to stop a bad habit take these simple steps.
 Create a new habit to replace the old one.
 Make it fun to do.
 Minimize any negative parts of the new behavior and keep doing it over and over until it is your new default behavior.